levibostian/purslane/README.md

 ## How does Purslane work?

 Purslane is quite simple, really.
 Each time Purslane is run, it will:
 1. Create a new cloud server and optionally attach disk storage to it.
+(Purslane works with [DigitalOcean](https://www.digitalocean.com/) at this time but may include other cloud providers in the future)
-2. Run a Docker container in the newly created cloud server.
+2. Run a Docker container of your choice in the newly created cloud server.
 3. When the Docker container exits, Purslane will destroy all of the resources it created such as the created server and disk storage.

 For you, this means:
 * **Your application has no performance hit...** Because your task runs on a brand new server, your infrastructure does not take a hit.
-* **Scale with 1 line of code...** As the size of your application grows and you need to scale your periodic tasks, it only takes 1 quick change to your config file and Purslane will scale your server and disk storage the next time you run your task.
+* **Scale with 1 line of code...** As the size of your application grows and you need to scale your periodic tasks, it only takes 1 quick change to your Purslane config file and Purslane will scale the created server and disk storage the next time you run your task.
 * **Affordable...** You only pay for the time your Docker container runs.
 * **Flexible...** Run any task you need!
 You are the only that makes the Docker container, so you can run anything you need to run!
-All language, any software, any task.
+Any language, any software, any task.

 All you need to do is give Purslane authentication details to login to your cloud provider to create the server, set the size of the server and optional disk storage you want, and provide the Docker image to run.
 Purslane will take care of the rest.